-These Cranberry White Chocolate Macarons are perfect for the holiday season!
+These White Chocolate Macarons are perfect for the holiday season!
 The delicate almond wafers are filled with white chocolate buttercream and dollop of cranberry sauce in the center.
 You’ll love the sweet and tangy flavor of these holiday macarons!

 Tips for Making the Perfect Macarons